Bulbbul

 Bulbbul is a 2020 Indian Hindi-language period horror film written and directed by Anvita Dutt.
-It was produced by Anushka Sharma and Karnesh Sharma under Clean Slate Filmz and starred Tripti Dimri in the lead role alongside Avinash Tiwary, Paoli Dam, Rahul Bose, and Parambrata Chattopadhyay.
+It was produced by Anushka Sharma and Karnesh Ssharma under Clean Slate Filmz and starred Tripti Dimri in the lead role alongside Avinash Tiwary, Paoli Dam, Rahul Bose, and Parambrata Chattopadhyay.
 Tripti Dimri was praised in many reviews.
 Set against the backdrop of the 1880s Bengal presidency, the film revolves around a child bride and her journey from innocence to strength.
 Bulbbul was released on Netflix on 24 June 2020.

 Plot

 During the 19th century in a village of Bengal Presidency, Bulbbul is married off to Indranil, a wealthy lord, when she is barely five years old.
 She is close with Satya, Indranil's youngest brother, who is closer to her age.
 Bulbbul and Satya grow up together, telling each other stories of a witch ("chudail").

 Twenty years later, as Bulbbul and Satya have grown up, Satya returns home from London after spending 5 years over there.
 In the interim, Indranil's mentally-challenged twin brother Mahendra was killed in what is believed to be a chudail's attack.
 His widow Binodini now lives in an outhouse.
 Indranil has left the village and Bulbbul has taken over his responsibilities.
 The village doctor, Sudip, regularly visits to check Bulbbul's feet due to an incident she refuses to discuss.
 When another man is killed, Satya suspects Sudip.
 Meanwhile, Bulbbul is informed by a village boy that his mother has committed suicide after her husband chose his second wife over her; Bulbbul seeks out the man.

 In flashbacks, it is revealed that Binodini had been jealous of Indranil and Bulbbul and hinted to him that Bulbbul had feelings for Satya.
 With his mind poisoned, Indranil sent Satya to London to separate the two.
 Bulbbul and Satya had been collaborating on a story together, but heartbroken, she burned the manuscript in the fireplace.
 Influenced by Binodini, Indranil attempted to retrieve the burned pages and managed to recover only the title page.
 Seeing their names together, he became convinced of Bulbbul's feelings for Satya.
 Enraged, he beat her and mutilated her feet with iron bars.
 While she is bedridden, Mahendra rapes her, accidentally suffocating her while caught up in his sadism.